yutakahirano/fetch-with-streams/README.md

 ## [Fetching](https://fetch.spec.whatwg.org/#fetching)

+Add _garbage collection_ as one of fetch termination reasons.

 Add the following sentences after "To perform a __fetch__ using _request_, ...".

 The user agent may be asked to suspend the ongoing fetch.
 The user agent may either accept or ignore the suspension request.